houqp/asciidoc-deckjs/README.md

 Asciidoc-deck.js
 ================

-An asciidoc backend for deck.js
+A Deck.js backend for asciidoc.

 Dependencies
 ------------

 * AsciiDoc
-* deck.js (already included in this repo)
+* Deck.js (already included in this repo)

 Optional: